A borderland shaped by water and forest

 May (Shoulder Season): Hot and humid; hazy skies.
 Wildlife retreats.
 Accommodation is easier/cheaper.
 Avoid trekking.

 June-September (Monsoon - Avoid): Highly active landslide zones make roads to Jhalong/Bindu impassable.
 River is high and dangerous.
-Many properties close.
+Many properties remain closed.
 Travel insurance for trip interruption is strongly recommended.
 Check road conditions locally even in October.